djplt/mustat/README.md

 ## Running the tests

-From the root directory you can run all unit tests
+From the root directory you can run all unit and integration tests

 ```
 python -m unittest discover -v mustat